go4retro/HEXTIr/README.md

 //#define INCLUDE_SERIAL
 //#define INCLUDE_PRINTER
 ```

+The code has been successfully compiled using Arduino IDE 1.8.19 and 2.0.3

 ### Native Implementation
 The best code size is obtained by compiling the code natively via the AVR-GCC toolchain.